Yu the Great: Legacy

 Yu was long regarded as an ideal ruler and kind of philosopher king by the ancient Chinese.
 Beichuan, Wenchuan, and Dujiangyan in Sichuan have all made claims to be his birthplace.

-Owing to his involvement in China's mythical Great Flood, Yu also came to be regarded as a water deity in Taoism and the Chinese folk religions.
-He is the head of the "Five Kings of the Water Immortals" honored in shrines in Matsu temples as protectors of ships in transit.
+Owing to his involvement in China's mythical Great Flood, Yu also came to be regarded as a water deity in Taoism and Chinese folk religion.
+He is the head of the "Five Kings of the Water Immortals" honored in shrines in Mazu temples as protectors of ships in transit.

-His personal name eventually became a Chinese surname.
-The name was a simplification of minor kingdom 鄅, in modern-day Shandong.
-After its conquest by the state of Lu, its subjects adopted Yu as a surname.
+His personal name is written identically to a Chinese surname, a simplification of the minor polity of Yu (鄅國) in present-day Shandong.
+Its people carried this lineage name forward after Yu was conquered by the state of Lu during the Spring and Autumn period.

-According to Zhan Guo Ce, alcohol was invented during his reign by the brewer Yidi (儀狄).